-Easter Sunday is considered to be the most important day of the year for Christians.
-Easter remembers to death and resurrection (coming back to life) of Jesus as told in the Bible.
-Jesus was sentenced to death by the Romans and was executed by Crucifixion (being nailed to a cross) on Good Friday and Christians believe that two days later (Easter Sunday) Jesus rose form the dead.
-This is the most important day of the year for Christians because they believe that Jesus' resurrection proves two things: 1.
-That Jesus was truly God in human form and defeated death by coming back to life and 2.
-That there is some sort of life after death.
-Christians believe that after Jesus' death and resurrection it made it possible for anyone to get to Heaven if they choose
+christians.
+Easter remembers to death and resurrection (coming to life) of Jesus as told in the Bible.
+Jesus was sentenced to death ne Romans and was executed by Crucifixion (being nailed to a cross) wood Friday and Christians believe that two days later (Easter day) Jesus rose form the dead.
+This is the most important day of the for Christians because they believe that Jesus' resurrection proves things: 1.
+That Jesus was truly God in human form and defeated h by coming back to life and 2.
+That there is some sort of life after h.
+Christians believe that after Jesus' death and resurrection it e it possible for anyone to get to Heaven if they choose

-- 1. When is Diwali usually? - 2.
-What does word Diwali mean? - 3.
-Give 2 things that people do on Diwali. - 4.
-What story does the festival of Diwali remember? - 5.
-How did people welcome Rama and Sita home? - 6.
-What are the two names for Holi?
+- 1. When is Diwali usually?
+2. What does word Diwali mean?
+3. Give 2 things that people do on Diwali.
+4. What story does the festival of Diwali remember?
+5. How did people welcome Rama and Sita home?
+6. What are the two names for Holi?
 E.g. the festival of... - 7.
-How long does Holi last? - 8.
-Why is it sometimes called the festival of love? - 9.
+How long does Holi last?
+8. Why is it sometimes called the festival of love? - 9.
 When is the Holi Bonfire lit? - 10.
 How do Hindus use colour during the festival?
 Answers